How to build a responsible portfolio

 The team aims to make money in a variety of market conditions.
 The fund's 'return-seeking core' invests mainly in the shares and bonds of well-run, financially secure companies.
 They think these companies have a unique set of advantages over their competitors.
 They also consider how well those companies manage their impact on the environment and society.

 The rest of the portfolio is invested in government bonds, commodities and cash, with the aim to dampen market ups and downs.
 The managers also have the flexibility to invest in emerging markets, high-yield bonds and derivatives which, if used, adds risk.

 The fund's sustainable 'red lines' make sure companies that violate the UN Global Compact Principles and those incompatible with the aim of limiting global warming to 2°C aren’t considered.
 It also won't invest in any company that makes more than 10% of its revenues from tobacco.

 Bonds are generally less volatile than shares – that means they normally don’t have as many ups and downs – so they can help with diversification.
 They also tend to grow more steadily over the long term.
 Remember it’s still possible to get back less than you invest.

 We think the Liontrust Sustainable Future Corporate Bond fund could be a reasonable option for investing in corporate bonds.
 Managers Stuart Steven, Kenny Watson and Aitken Ross form a view on the outlook of the economy and then invest in bonds issued by companies that can hopefully thrive in that environment.

 The managers believe companies whose products benefit the environment and society, and that manage their own impacts well, have the potential to do well over the long term.
-Their flexibility to invest in derivatives and high yield bonds adds risk.
+Their flexibility to invest in emerging markets and derivatives adds risk.

 Global – actively investing in global stock markets